-The Fund is managed by Mick Brokaw Managing Director of Trading of the Sub-Adviser, Jay Pestrichelli Co-founder and Managing Director of the Sub-Adviser, and Michael Venuto, Chief Investment Officer for the Adviser and Christopher P. Mullen, Portfolio Manager for the Adviser.
+The Fund is managed by Mick Brokaw Managing Director of Trading of the Sub-Adviser, Jay Pestrichelli Co-founder and Managing Director of the Sub-Adviser, and Qiao Duan, CFA and Christopher P. Mullen, each a Portfolio Manager for the Adviser.

 Other Accounts.
-In addition to the Fund, the portfolio managers managed the following other accounts as of January 31, 2024.
+In addition to the Fund, the portfolio managers managed the following other accounts as of February 29, 2024.